alces-software/nagios/README.md

 Install NRDS Clients on Machines to be Monitored
 ------------------------------------------------

 Downloads and runs shell script from the Nagios repository, that adds the client side monitoring checks necessary for passive Nagios checks.
+Once this installation takes place on a node or set of nodes, data will be transfered every three minutes from the given node to the Nagios server: flightcenter-nagios2.

 1. Log in to the controller.